Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 19.52.20 UTC
+- WIB: Kamis, 11 September 2025 20.29.37 UTC
-- WITA: Kamis, 11 September 2025 20.52.20 UTC
+- WITA: Kamis, 11 September 2025 21.29.37 UTC
-- WIT: Kamis, 11 September 2025 21.52.20 UTC
+- WIT: Kamis, 11 September 2025 22.29.37 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature